neomq/TGC16-Assignment-1/README.md

 - Allows users to perform basic search using a search bar.
 Users are able to search by location and keyword.
 - An interactive map that displays the location of all the search results and users are able to toggle between different map layers showing locations of nearby amenities.
 - An informative display of search results that provides the address, opening hours and link to website for more information.
+- Users can choose to hide the search results to allow the map a larger area for viewing and interaction.

 **Non-Functional Requirements:**
 - Mobile responsiveness: to cater to users on the go who are using the app on their mobile devices.